 Strawberry Cream Cheese Frosting Recipe

-The beautiful pale pink color makes it perfect to decorate anything from strawberry brownies to strawberry sheet cake.
-It has a lighter texture then my strawberry buttercream and adds decadence to any strawberry desserts!
+The beautiful pale pink color makes it perfect to decorate anything from strawberry cake mix brownies to strawberry sheet cake.
+It has a lighter texture than my strawberry buttercream and adds decadence to any strawberry desserts!

 Pouring strawberry cream frosting on top of cake.